simpledotorg/hearts360/README.md

 | 2023-07-01 | 11091                         | 1176            |
 | 2023-06-01 | 9915                          | 1542            |
 | 2023-05-01 | 8373                          | 1545            |

-#### Subqueries detail

-`KNOWN_MONTHS`

-This is a list of months known by the system.
-It can be obtained in a variety of ways, but can be derived from the months explicitly existing in the Database as in the example.

-`ALIVE_PATIENTS`

-This is a list of all patients that are alive.
-We are limiting our subquery to the columns that is relevant for this aggregation.
-Registration date is rounded by month as we’re doing a monthly analysis.

 ### Patients under care & 12 month lost to follow-up